 Scope note: This class comprises beginnings of evolutions of works.

-An instance of F27 Work Conception marks the initiation of the creation of a ork.
+An instance of F27 Work Conception marks the initiation of the creation of an F1 Work.
 The work, as an intellectual construction, evolves from this point on, until the last known expression of it.
 The instance of E39 Actor with which a work is associated through the chain of properties F1 Work R16i was initiated by F27 Work Conception P14 carried out by E39 Actor corresponds to the notion of the “creator” of the work.
 In the case of commissioned works, it is not the commissioning that is regarded as the work conception, but the acceptance of the commission.

 This event does not always correlate with the date assigned in common library practice to the work, which is usually a later event (such as the date of completion of the first clean draft).